gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 - The interrogative word used is not a factor when deciding the valid type of a reference question.

 ##### Example
 - Similar content and wording: CVR According to Luke chapter 23: 37 King of what?
-A. The Jews The quizzer can give the question “King of what?” or “King of whom?”, as Jews could be referring to either nation (what) or people (whom).
-In this case the quizzer could also give “King of the what?”
+A. The Jews The quizzer can give the question "King of what?" or "King of whom?", as Jews could be referring to either nation (what) or people (whom).
+In this case the quizzer could also give "King of the what?"
-- Referencing the determining word or phrase, in the 50/50 example, “What men?”, and “Lawless what?, the questions are not similar.
+- Referencing the determining word or phrase, in the 50/50 example, "What men?", and "Lawless what?, the questions are not similar.
 - Further explanation on the interrogative word used in a reference question.
     - If two identical phrases exist in the same chapter, but one occurrence grammatically calls for use of the "who" inserted interrogative word, and the other occurrence grammatically calls for the use of the "what" inserted interrogative word, that difference in grammatically dictated interrogative word does not change the fact that phrase from the material (that excludes the inserted interrogative word) occurs more than twice in the same chapter, necessitating a CVR question.
     - The above example does not mean that if the quizzer needs to provide a reference question that is a CVR, and their choice of interrogative word changes the question type to MACVR, that the quizzer has given a valid CVR.
 In this case, the validity changes based on the interrogative word, because of how the required answer changes.